Beyond the School Day

 After Hours Care

-Our Owls after school care program is a drop-in program available daily for students in PreK-4 – Grade 8 from 3:30-6:00.
+Our Owls after school care program is a drop-in program available daily for all students from 3:30-6:00.
 Students have lots of outdoor time, play games, work on crafts, have a snack and start their homework.
 No need to pre-register, cost is $25/day.